caojingw/DS-Portfolio/README.md

 <img align="left" width="250" height="150" src="Images\amazon.png"> **[Amazon Review Helpful Prediction](https://github.com/caojingw/Amazon_Review)**

 We predicted Amazon textual review helpfulness using Azure Databricks, achieving second place among 12 teams.
-The goals:

-- Learn how to use Spark/Databricks to work with Big Data to build ML models using textual features
-- Estimate the costs of Big Data projects in the cloud.
+Goal #1: Learn how to use Spark/Databricks to work with Big Data to build ML models using textual features.
+Goal #2: Estimate the costs of Big Data projects in the cloud.

 #